 The Court can order genetic testing to establish paternity in a divorce.
 A presumption exists that a spouse is the Fathe of the children if DNA testing shows a 95% or greater probability of paternity.

 You also need to allege whether either party has sole and separate property and that the community property should be “equitably” divided.
 You will also need to include allegations regarding who should pay child support or spousal maintenance.

 You do not need to allege how much child support or spousal maintenance should be ordered.
 Lastly, you may allege whether one spouse should be ordered to pay some or all of the attorney’s fees of the other spouse.

-Filing the Preliminary Injunction in an Arizona Divorce Case
+The Preliminary Injunction in a Divorce

 The Preliminary Injunction is executed by the Clerk of the Court and is a court order prohibiting the spouses from doing things the court does not want to happen.
 Since the Preliminary Injunction is a court order, a spouse may be held in contempt of court and sanctioned for violating the Preliminary Injunction.

 It is very important you read and understand what conduct is prohibited by the Preliminary Injunction to avoid being held in Contempt of Court and sanctioned.
 The Preliminary Injunctions prohibits the following conduct: